 Major Incident Policy

-When a major incident is identified, immediately call the IT Help Center (617-353-4357) and ask to speak with an Incident Coordinator to begin the Major Incident process.
+When a Major Incident is identified, immediately call the IT Help Center (617-353-4357) and ask to speak with an Incident Coordinator to begin the Major Incident process.
 If it is after hours, leave an emergency message by choosing option 4 to have an on-call Incident Coordinator paged.

 Important: If there is an existing INC record for the incident the caller is reporting, please do not modify the Impact or Urgency of the INC record without first speaking with an Incident Coordinator.

-You can sign up for our techstatus email list to be informed of major incidents when they’re reported.
+You can sign up for our techstatus email list to be informed of Major Incidents when they’re reported.

 Incident Coordinator responsibilities:

-• Running the conference call
+• Running the conference bridge

 • Keeping the incident record up to date

-• Communicating with the affected user communities
+• Communicating with the impacted user communities

 • Communicating with management